 Lower Group

 The Lower Group is a playful, warm, humorous, and exciting place for four-to-six year olds to spend the day.
-Teacher Gina nurtures their innate curiosity, creativity, and kindness as she guides them into the world of learning at Walden.
+With a focus on nurturing their innate curiosity, creativity, and kindness our Lower Group teachers guide children into the world of learning at Walden.

 Subjects are integrated into cohesive units of study that call on all of the children’s senses to explore and learn.
 Education is respectful, collaborative, playful, and hands-on.